maluramichael/malura/posts/nodejs-gps-tracker/index.md

 tags: gps nodejs project prototype
 ---

-On a long drive through germany i wrote a script which tracks your position and speed.
+On a long drive through Germany I wrote a script which tracks your position and speed.

 ![Nodejs gps tracking terminal](./screenshot.jpg "Screenshot")